-You can pay your council tax at your local post office by cash, cheque or debit card.
-Credit cards are not accepted.
+You can pay your council tax at your local post office by cash, cheque debit or credit card.
 All you need is a bill with a bar code on it.
 The cashier will scan the bar-code and give you a receipt for your payment.
 Please note postdated cheques cannot be accepted.

-However, you choose to pay, please ensure you quote your 8 digit council tax reference number when making payments.
+However, you choose to pay, please ensure you quote your 8 digit council tax reference number only when making payments.
 This will ensure your payment is allocated to your account promptly.